inventordave2/colour/README.md

 Use "./path/to/colour.h" in your referencing source file, and link the colour.o or colour_d.o lib file when compiling/linking your, frankly, miraculously-improved console app.

-The currently-implemented options (colourizing, but not other formatting yet) are:
+The currently-implemented options (colour_tzing, but not other formatting yet) are:

 black
 red